BendeguzToth/Xcuuuse/README.md

 More examples can be found in the `/examples` folder.
 There is a list of all proof rules below, as well as the grammar specifications, containing all the rules, their names, number and types of expected references.

 ### Remarks
+* Newlines are used as a separator between lines, there must always be at least one newline between two lines.
+Other whitespaces within lines only serve visual purposes, they get ignored by the parser.
 * The first line of a box needs to be an assumption.
 Conversely, assumptions can only occur at the first line of boxes.
 * The order in which the references are provided does not matter, as long as they are in the right numbers.
 * "Symmetrical" formulas are treated as equal if after reordering they are equal.
 So `P&Q == Q&P` is True, and so is `PvQ == QvP`.